merenlab/anvio/anvio/docs/programs/anvi-setup-pdb-database.md

-This program downloads a section of the [Protein Data Bank](https://www.rcsb.org/) which is required for strucutral analyses in anvi'o, such as running %(anvi-gen-strcuture-database)s or %(anvi-3-dev)s.
+This program downloads a section of the [Protein Data Bank](https://www.rcsb.org/) which is required for strucutral analyses in anvi'o, such as running %(anvi-gen-structure-database)s or %(anvi-3dev)s.

 {{ codestart }}
 anvi-setup-pdb-database --just-do-it